iamraviteja/docker-node-templates/README.md

 # React SSR

 Explain the following points

 - Why SSR is needed
 - Which use cases are best served by SSR
 - React 18 streaming APIs
 - Config steps

+# Project Architecture and Functional points

+- UI component library is shadcn
+- When deployed on web users can use sqlite in browser
+- When users run the project in their local they will be able to use different DB options

 # TODO : next steps (Main focus on UI)

-- Config: Include shadcn and tailwind configuration
-- Feature: Include routing to following pages
-    - Header
-    - Dashboard
+- Create tutorial flow
-    - Details
+- Create error handling
-    - Details : side bar
-    - Details : main content

 # Reference

 https://github.com/adrianhajdin/docker-course/tree/main

 Typescript esbuild SSR setup